accelazh/accelazh.github.io/_posts/2021-08-06-Recent-Paper-Reading-EC-PMem-Btree-Concurrency-ML-for-DB.md

         4. Table 3: Summary of trade-offs made by LSM-tree improvements
             1. very useful to summarize all reviewed techniques and their trade-offs

-13. Exploiting Combined Locality for Wide-Stripe Erasure Coding in Distributed Storage    [2021, 3 refs] https://www.usenix.org/conference/fast21/presentation/hu
+13. ECWide: Exploiting Combined Locality for Wide-Stripe Erasure Coding in Distributed Storage    [2021, 3 refs] https://www.usenix.org/conference/fast21/presentation/hu
     1. good paper. new area Wide Stripes EC codec to reach 1.0x storage overhead, and to mitigate repair amplification by exploiting LRC and rack locality
     2. highlights